sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2019</span><br>
 *[The Big Art Herstory Project](https://www.bigartherstoryproject.com/)*<br>
-**Scrum Master**
+**Producer**

-The Big Art Herstory Project runs educational drawing tours across London’s museums and galleries, designed to offer anyone a compelling way to learn about the overlooked female narratives of Art History.
-My team is working on Feminist Creative Networking events and is preparing to launch London’s first Feminist Art and Anthropology Festival in 2020.
-As Scrum Master, I motivate the weekly sprints, manage timelines, tasks and conflict resolutions to achieve the most value in a short space of time.
+The Big Art Herstory Project runs educational tours across London’s museums and galleries, designed to offer anyone a compelling way to learn about the overlooked female narratives of Art History.
+In November 2019, our team hosted ['FINDING ARTEMISIA / UN-Heroic Traditions'](https://www.bigartherstoryproject.com/finding-artemisia), an exhibition of new works created by Luisa-Maria MacCormack alongside two weeks of empowering events that explore the complex and layered history of our visual narratives of gender-based violence.
+Luisa's drawings were the culmination of six months of intense work in collaboration with six women, all of whom have had personal experiences with gender-based violence.
+Inspired by the powerful archetypes taken from the oeuvre of Artemisia Gentileschi, a C16th female artist whose long-awaited exhibition arrives at the National Gallery next year.
+The exhibition offered a direct challenge to the outdated tradition of the ‘silent muse’ through the visual and narrative empowerment of each sitter.
 <br><br>

 <span class="bold-number">2013 - 2019</span><br>